kkbest/MultilevelProcessEnvironment/README.md

 ##Examples

 ###src/main/resources/xqj.properties
-The xqj.properties file has the following properties:
+The xqj.properties file holds the parameters for the database connection and has the following properties:

 - className: The name of the concrete class that implements the abstract XQJ data source class.
 Default class is the BaseX data source.
 - serverName: The address/name of the server that hosts the XML database.
 Default is localhost.